top of page

 My focus is on working with adults with depression, anxiety, bipolar disorder, trauma, and attachment issues.
 My experience also includes working with grief and loss, relationship problems, personality disorders, psychotic disorders, neurodivergence, sex addiction, substance addiction, and interpersonal difficulties.

-I have limited availability on Monday and Wednesday evenings until July 15th when I will begin working Monday-Friday at the Sellwood location.
-I prefer to meet in person but will also have some availability on Wednesdays for telehealth appointments.
+I work in our Sellwood office Sunday - Friday.
+I do not work at our Tigard location.
+I prefer to meet in person but will also have some availability for telehealth appointments.

 Image by Annie Spratt